ATLBitLab/bitcoin.hackerspace.network/README.md

 ## Summary

-The goal of this document is to define a spec for a Self-Sovereign Identity Verifiable Credential schema to represent a member of a Bitcoin hackerspace.
+The goal of this document is to define a schema for a Self-Sovereign Identity Verifiable Credential that represents a member of a Bitcoin hackerspace, the membership of that member, and the hackerspace network.
-This member VC represents the holder and their membership to the issuing hackerspace and the list of participating hackerspaces.
-Members holding one of these credentials have been verified by the issuer and are afforded certain rights, privileges, entitlements and/or benefits, such as:
+The credential represents a member, their membership to the issuing hackerspace and their membership to the hackerspace network.
+Members holding one of these credentials have been verified and onboarded into the network by the issuer and are afforded certain rights, privileges, entitlements and/or benefits, such as:

 - access to the issuing hackerspace
-- access to hackerspaces in the network as defined in the VC
+- access to network hackerspaces
-- access to amenities in those hackerspaces
+- access to amenities at issuing hackerspace and network hackerspaces

 ## Schema